Defining Real Problems & Real Solutions

-Our on campus bike shop provides hands-on programming by faculty, staff & student volunteers to learn the skills and habits of a sustainable mode of transportation.
+Our on campus bicycle cooperative provides hands-on programming by faculty, staff & student volunteers to learn the skills and habits of a sustainable mode of transportation.

 Students collaborate with Campus Operations staff to analyze and recommend actions for reducing Dickinson's greenhouse gas emissions using our Lucid Energy Dashboard.

 Students learn from observing and studying Dickinson's LEED Gold buildings, solar arrays, and energy efficiency, recycling and composting programs, and by participating in planning new buildings, solar panel installations, and other campus projects.